Greenfield District: Developments

+Office buildings

+IT Center 2

+IT Center 2, also known as the EDSA Central IT Center, is a two-story Philippine Economic Zone Authority-accredited office building on EDSA and United Street.
+Built in 2009, it hosts Teleperformance.

 Greenfield Tower

 Greenfield Tower is a 30-storey office building on Mayflower Street and Williams Street with a total leasable office space of 65765 m2.
 It features a six-level retail podium, a restaurant, garden and auditorium on its roof deck.
 It was completed in October 2017.

 Residential developments

 Twin Oaks Place

 Twin Oaks Place is a twin tower residential condominium development along Shaw Boulevard consisting of a 43-storey East Tower and a 49-storey West Tower.
-Its first tower, West Tower, was completed in 2014 while its second tower, East Tower, was topped off in October 2017.
+Its first tower, West Tower, was completed in 2014, while its second tower, East Tower, was topped off in October 2017.

 Zitan

 Zitan is a 35-storey condominium development by Equus Property Venture, Inc., a wholly owned subsidiary of Greenfield Development.
 It is located next to The Pavilion development and the MRT station.